agoose77/phd-thesis/content/2603-response-estimation.md

 ---
 mystnb:
   figure:
-    caption: A plot of the estimated response function over several iterations.
-It can be seen that the estimated response function becomes broader with each iteration.
+    caption: A waterfall plot of the response function estimates computed over many sequential iterations.
+It can be seen that the estimated response function becomes broader with each iteration, ultimately converging upon a stable shape.
     name: mm-response-evolution
   image:
     align: center